About me

 I am a philosophy professor at Durham University, UK.
 I spend most of my time trying to work out the ultimate nature of reality.

 In my recent book Why?
-The Purpose of the Universe (Oxford University Press, 2023) I explore whether panpsychism can offer a kind of middle way between traditional belief in God and secular atheism.
+The Purpose of the Universe (Oxford University Press, 2023) I explore the middle ground between traditional belief in God and secular atheism.
+I recently converted to a form of 'heretical Christianity', which I explore in this article and this interview.

 Below are some of the big themes of my research.
-I also spend a lot time arguing on Twitter and on my podcast Mind Chat (which I co-host with Keith Frankish, a philosopher who has the polar opposite philosophical view to me).
+I also spend a lot time arguing on X and Bluesky on my podcast Mind Chat (which I co-host with Keith Frankish, a philosopher who has the polar opposite philosophical view to me).

 Consciousness & Pansychism